bingeli1212/nitrile-preview/doc/DOC-tabular.md

     & 202 Rain Rd.
     & 21
     ```

-It is also possible to specify the alignment for each column, which is
-one of the following three options - left aligned, center aligned, or
-right aligned.
-This is described by the "halign" option, which expects
-a string of one of the three letters - 'l', 'c', and 'r', separated
-by spaces.
-For instance, "halign:l c c" would have described the fact
-that the first three columns would each have an alignment of left,
-center, and center alignment.
-If the actual column count is longer
-than the number of letters found by this option, additional columns
-are assumed to be described by the letter 'l'.

 By default, the tabular is understood such that each tabular data is a
 single line, and the width of each column is determined by the longest